nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka has allowed the import of buses, special purpose vehicles like cranes and gully bowsers and small motorized vehicles like go karts with penalties if importers carry large unsold stocks for over three months.

-The first stage of import relaxation stated through a gazette issued on December 18.
+The first stage of import relaxation started through a gazette issued on December 18.

 Sri Lanka has suffered imports controls, exchange controls, depreciation and social unrest due to initially central bank re-finance of rural credit, purchase of maturing debt from past deficits to keep rates down (direct market operations) and inflationary open market operations after the end of a civil war.

 Sri Lanka’s central bank has cut rates to 8.00 percent and also started a ‘single policy rate’ ahead of opening vehicle imports.

-Analysts had warned that it could lead to a credit shock being accommodated by the central bank with negative consequence on the exchange rate, which is in any under an inconsistent policy.
+Analysts had warned that it could lead to a credit shock being accommodated by the central bank with negative consequences on the exchange rate, which is in any case under an inconsistent policy.

 ...